-- 1. Management processes in relation to: - undertaking an assessment of the risk that the financial statements may be materially misstated due to fraud; - identifying and responding to risks of fraud in the organisation; - communication to employees of views on business practice and ethical behaviour; and - communication to those charged with governance the processes for identifying and responding to fraud.

-- 2. Management's awareness of any actual or alleged instances of fraud. - 3.
+- 1. Management processes in relation to: - undertaking an assessment of the risk that the financial statements may be materially misstated due to fraud; - identifying and responding to risks of fraud in the organisation; - communication to employees of views on business practice and ethical behaviour; and - communication to those charged with governance the processes for identifying and responding to fraud. - 2.
+Management's awareness of any actual or alleged instances of fraud. - 3.
 How management gain assurance that all relevant laws and regulations have been complied with. - 4.
-Whether there is any potential litigation or claims that would affect the financial statements. - 5.
-Management processes to identify, authorise, approve, account for and disclose related party transactions and relationships.
+Whether there is any potential litigation or claims that would affect the financial statements.

+5. Management processes to identify, authorise, approve, account for and disclose related party transactions and relationships.

-The information you provide will inform our understanding of the Council and its business processes and support our work in providing an audit opinion on your 2014-15 financial statements.
+The information you provide will inform our understanding of the Council and its business processes and support our work in providing an audit opinion on your 2019-20 financial statements.

-I would be grateful if you could complete the attached table in Appendix 1, which should be formally considered and communicated to us on behalf of both management and those charged with governance by 31st August 2016.
-In the meantime, if you have queries, please contact me on (07792)015416.
+I have included your responses for 2018-19 in Appendix 1 and would be grateful if you could update these to reflect your current arrangements.
+Could you please provide this information on behalf of both management and those charged with governance by 24 July 2020.
+In the meantime, if you have queries, please contact me on 07792 015416.